meccaLeccaHi/snowblog/README.md

 # Welcome to Snowblog!

 This app allows Jerry to keep track of his experiences at different ski resorts, and find new ones based on his location input!
-This is a beginner-friendly example of a simple Flask application, that is designed to help demonstrate the use of Flask, within the context of an introductory Python course.
+This is a beginner-friendly example of a simple [Flask](http://flask.pocoo.org/) application, that uses [Bootstrap](http://getbootstrap.com) as the CSS framework.
+It's designed to help demonstrate the use of Flask, within the context of an introductory Python course.
 As such, the code in this repo is deliberately simplified and heavily-commented for clarity.

 ### Dependencies
 To run, execute the following commands: